Teradata/developer-resources/docs/install-ai-unlimited/index.md

 Learn how to install, set up, and use AI Unlimited.

-With AI Unlimited, you can explore and analyze large datasets in a Jupyter notebook using the Teradata Analytics Library&mdash;on a self-service, on-demand basis.
+With AI Unlimited, you can explore and analyze large datasets in a Jupyter notebook using the [ClearScape Analytics](https://www.teradata.com/platform/clearscape-analytics)&mdash;on a self-service, on-demand basis.

-***need to see final marketplace listing content - does it say "Teradata Anaytics Library" or "ClearScape Analytics"?***

 As a data scientist or data engineer, you'll connect your notebook to the AI Unlimited AI/ML engine on AWS or Azure, and connect the engine to your data lake.
 You can suspend and resume your analytics project anytime, and pay only for the hours you use.